The Science of Gaining and Losing Weight

 2. Choose a practical hypocaloric diet plan that includes all food groups and nutrients because the quality of the calories you eat — ie, which foods they come from and how nutritious they are — is just as important as the number of calories you eat.

-3. Reduce your calorie intake by limiting sources of refined carbohydrates like bread, soft drinks, and sweets, and saturated fats like red meat, ice-creams, and fried snacks.
+3. Reduce your calorie intake by limiting sources of refined carbohydrates such as bread, soft drinks, and sweets, and saturated fats like red meat, ice-creams, and fried snacks.

-4. Include nuts, seeds, fish, and healthy oils like olive oil in your diet to keep you fuller for longer.
+4. Include healthy fats such as nuts, seeds, fish, and healthy oils such as olive oil in your diet to keep you fuller for longer.

-5. Eat a sufficient amount of proteins in each meal to lower the levels of hunger hormones by including pulses, poultry, lean meats, and low-fat dairy products in your diet.
+5. Eat a sufficient amount of proteins in each meal to lower the levels of hunger hormones by including foods such as pulses, poultry, lean meats, and low-fat dairy products in your diet.

 6. Increase your fiber intake to reduce your hunger by including a variety of vegetables, fruits, and whole grains.